Good day to you!!

 temperature ever recorded in Washington was -48 degrees (negative 48 degrees

-Know any quick facts about Washington; share in the
+Know any quick facts about Washington; share them in the

 comments?